Thursday, December 11, 2008

 As the fox spoke, the tiger jumped on the trunk and sat exactly where the cleft is kept apart by the wedge.
 His tail hung through the cleft.

-The fox noticed that, and thought it would be a funny thing to take the wedge out.
+The fox noticed that, and he thought it would be a funny thing to take the wedge out.
 So, he kept the tiger busy with nonsense ramblings and slowly moved the wedge out.
-After few minutes, the wedge came to such a position that it would come out of the gap if moved anymore, and the cleft would join and bite the tiger’s tail.
+After few minutes, the wedge came to such a position that it would come out of the gap if it moved anymore, and the cleft would join and grip the tiger’s tail.
 At this moment, the fox suddenly cried out, “Oooo uncle!
-I’m done for!
-And flicked out the wedge and started rolling on the ground.
+I’m dead!
+And flicked the wedge out, and started rolling on the ground.

 And the tiger?
 You can imagine what happened to him.
-As soon as the gap joined and smashed his tail, he let out a high pitch shriek and bounced upwards.
+As soon as the gap joined and smashed his tail, he let out a high-pitch shriek and bounced upwards.
 And his tail, like a rope, tore up into two.
-The tiger too started rolling on the ground.
+The tiger too began rolling on the ground, in pain.

 The fox replied, “Uncle!
 I’m dead.
 My hip is broken.”

-They kept rolling for sometime, and then rolled inside a poisonous berry bush.
+They kept rolling on, for sometime, until they reached a poisonous berry bush.
 The tiger could not move anymore.
-But, the fox had nothing damaged, he lied from the beginning.
+But, the fox had nothing damaged, he was just lying from the beginning.

 Inside that bush, there were lots of frogs.
-The fox caught and ate them up lying there.
-The tiger was so numb in pain that he could not see all that.
-After one day he was so starved that he felt almost dead.
-So, he asked the fox, “Nephew!
-What have you eaten?”
+The fox caught and ate them up, lying there.
+The tiger was so numb in pain that he could not see that.
+After one day he was so hungry that he felt almost dead.
+He saw the fox eating.
+But, he could not make out,the details, from the distance.
+He asked the fox, “Nephew!
+What are you eating?”

-The fox said, “What else!
-I ate some berries and now have stomach pain.”
+The fox said, “Only berries, and now I have stomach pain.”

 Seeing no other option, the tiger started chewing those poisonous berries.
-In a few minutes, his throat and face got affected and inflated like anything.
+In a few minutes, his throat and face got infected, and inflated like a baloon.

-The fox saw everything.
-Now he asked, “Uncle!
-Ate anything?”
+The fox noticed everything.
+Now, he asked, “Uncle!
+Have you eaten anything?”

 The tiger said, “I have.
-But my throat has got affected.
+But my throat has got infected.
 You had stomach pain.
-Then why do I have throat affected?”
+Then why do I have my throat affected?”

 The fox replied on that, “That’s because I’m a fox and you’re a tiger.”

-On the seventeenth day, when he saw the fox spruced up his coat and going away, the tiger got very surprised.
+On the seventeenth day, when he saw the fox sprucing up his fur-coat and going away, the tiger got surprised.
 He asked the fox, “Hey nephew!
 How did you get well so soon?”

-So, the fox turned back and said, “Uncle!
+The fox turned back and said, “Uncle!
 I forgot to tell you.
 I discovered a very good way of recovering health.
 I chewed my hands and feet out, and immediately I got relieved from all pains.
-And then in a moment I got new hands and feet”
+In a moment I got new hands and feet too.”

 Hearing this, the tiger said, “Really?!
 Why didn’t you tell me so long?”